anjos/pelican-pybtex/README.md

 your site.

-Note that relative paths are considered with respect to the location of the setting of `PATH` in `pelicanconf.py`.
+Note that relative paths are considered with respect to the location of the setting of `PATH` in `pelicanconf.py` (typically the `content` directory).
 If `PATH` itself is relative, it is considered relative to the location of `pelicanconf.py` itself.

 ### Extra fields

-If you also set `PYBTEX_ADD_ENTRY_FIELDS`, then if any other field in each matching values in this setting will also be included in the dictionary of each entry.
-This feature can be used, e.g., to include more URLs in a work, and then display those using a template override as explained next.
+If you also set `PYBTEX_ADD_ENTRY_FIELDS`, then if any other field listed in this setting will also be included *verbatim* in the dictionary of each entry.
+This feature can be used, e.g., to include more URLs in a work, and then display those using a custom template as explained later.

 ```python
 PYBTEX_ADD_ENTRY_FIELDS = ["url", "pdf", "slides", "poster"]